 All three of our panelists are opting to “stay the course” for spring evaluations, sticking to the same administration timelines, offering the same access to responses, and using the same survey instruments with, in some cases, slight variations.
 “We felt it was important for students to have an avenue to express how they felt the quality of instruction was this semester,” said Smith.
 “We just want to show that we’re keeping this consistent, that they can count on us to do this and that we value students’ opinions and their experiences with their courses.”

 “Our open ended question was along the lines of ‘If you would like to make an additional comment for this course, especially given the extraordinary circumstances of COVID-19 this semester, please do so in the response box below.’
 So we're giving them an avenue to respond, but it's not required."
 Smith said.
+These virtual classroom survey questions should help assess the new student experience.

 Do use evaluations to drive meaningful change.